leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 This gives us a clean base to work from and now we can get started building.

 I always like to come up with a definition of done list when I'm building out projects or features.
 This is simply a quick list of key functionality we want to ensure exists.
-In this app we want to be able to drop images into our Simple File Uploader and have them render in a grid below.
+In this app, we want to be able to drop images into our Simple File Uploader and have them render in the grid below.

 Our Definition of Done could look something like this:
 The simple file uploader widget is in the UI